Hanover Raiders: Blue Ridge League: 1920 to 1929

-The 1920 Hanover Raiders returned to play following World War I. Hanover rejoined the reformed six–team Blue Ridge League.
+The 1920 Hanover Raiders returned to play following World War I, as Hanover rejoined the reformed six–team Blue Ridge League.
 The league reformed after not playing the 1919 season.
 The Chambersburg Maroons, Frederick Hustlers, Hagerstown Champs, Martinsburg Mountaineers and Waynesboro Villagers joined Hanover in beginning league play on May 10, 1920.

 On May 19, 1920, Hanover lost their opening day game on the road, 11–0 at the Waynesboro Villagers.

 Hanover finished the 1920 season in last place in the Blue Ridge League standings.
 The Raiders finished the season with a record of 37–60 to place sixth, playing the season under managers Karl Kolseth and Bert Weeden.
 Hanover finished 19.5 games behind the first place Hagerstown Champs in the final standings as the league had no playoffs until 1926.

 Continuing play in 1921, the Hanover Raiders placed second in the six–team Blue Ridge League.
 Hanover finished the season with a 52–40 record under returning manager Bert Weeden to finish 4.0 games behind the first place Frederick Hustlers.
 Bill Goff of Hanover won the Blue Ridge League batting title, hitting .384.

 In 1922, the Raiders placed fourth in the Blue Ridge League final standings.
 With a 47–49 record under manager Joe Miller, Hanover finished in 9.5 games behind the first place Martinsburg Blue Sox.
 Beginning in 1922 and continuing through 1927, the champion of the Blue Ridge League played the champion of the Eastern Shore League in a championship playoff called the "Five-State Championship Series".

 The 1923 Hanover Raiders placed third in the Blue Ridge League standings.
 The Raiders finished with a record 49–50 under managers George Wilson and Frank Caporal.
 Hanover finished 19.0 games behind the first place Martinsburg Blue Sox in the final standings.

 On July 5, 1924, player/manager Walter Halas of Hanover pitched a no-hitter.
 Halas, the brother of George Halas, defeated the Chambersburg Maroons 5–1 in the contest.

 In 1924, the Hanover Raiders finished the season with a record of 44–52 record to place fourth in the Blue Ridge League.
 Playing under managers Frank Caporal and Walter Halas, the Raiders finished 14.5 games behind the champion Martinsburg Blue Sox.